AniDevTwitter/YABDL/README.md

  - I don't support Apple in any way and will probably never
  - I don't understand why people who run MacOS would go further than running itunes and browsing facebook.

-This is intended to be a project where I can learn, because we never stop learning (here basically GTK# and crossplatforming with C#)
+This is intended to be a project where I can learn, because we never stop learning (here basically GTK# and crossplatforming with C#).
-This isn't intended to be a professionnal app with active support, if you get a bug and I'm too busy to fix it, fix it yourself (I'm usually reactive about them tho)
+This isn't intended to be a professionnal app with active support, if you get a bug and I'm too busy to fix it, fix it yourself (I'm usually reactive about them tho).

 # FAQ